 A thrilling activity for active kids which helps them learn important skills such as communication and teamwork.
 There are centres all over Sydney including the Entertainment Quarter, Sydney Olympic Park, Darling Harbour and Rosehill - and being indoors it makes for the perfect rainy day activity.
 Funtime 4 Kidz in the Shire encourage younger kids to play on Thursdays and Fridays with the centre offering Junior Laser Tag- perfect for 5-10 year olds, so you don’t need to worry about your little kids playing with bigger teenagers.

 A great work-out and adrenlaline pumping activity that teaches problem solving and boosts self-esteem.
-Many centres in Sydney will have walls for younger kids to manoeuver and more challening ones for parents to have a go too.
+Many centres, including Sky Zone, in Sydney will have walls for younger kids to manoeuver and more challening ones for parents to have a go too.
 Here are the best places in Sydney to get your climb on!

 If your kids are getting too good for the paths at your local park, a skate park is a great place to get their skills of grinding, flipping and carving to the next level.
 The Bondi Beach skate bowl recently got a makeover and is frequented by skaters, scooter riders and BMX-ers of all ages and levels.
 There's also traditional ones at Maroubra, Summer Hill, Waterloo, Five Dock, Cherrybrook and a new one proposed for skateboarders in Rushcutters Bay.